 Our business and investment models rely on diversity of background, experience and thought.
 Integrating different perspectives from across the organisation into decision-making is critical to our success.

-Our values of excellence, innovation, teamwork, partnership and challenge set the foundation for our approach to inclusion and diversity and we drive this through our people systems, processes and policies.
+Our ‘one team, one purpose’ philosophy and our values set the foundation for our approach to inclusion and diversity and we drive this through our people systems, processes and policies.

 We centre our work around five key themes:

 1. Inclusive leadership